Prescription Drugs.

 Items that cannot be accepted:

-Thermometers, Needles (sharps), Medication/medical waste from businesses or clinics, any over-the-counter medication
+Thermometers, Needles (sharps), Medication/medical waste from businesses or clinics

 Visit http://rxdrugdropbox.org/ to find other locations in the Central Ohio area.